Bond or Blofeld: war, espionage and secrecy in the twenty-first century

 As with Putin, the denials were deliberately laughable.
 There can be no doubt that this was an orchestrated Saudi intelligence operation planned long in advance.
 Only a few hours after Khashoggi’s murder in Istanbul, Saudi internet trolls launched a coordinated propaganda campaign designed to frame him as a terrorist and a secret intelligence operative of Turkey.
 They even suggested the narrative of his disappearance was an internet fabrication by enemies of Riyadh.
 This bizarre campaign also focused on his fiancée, Hatice Cengiz, alleging that she was a spy.
 Donald Trump did his best to dismiss the affair, while brazenly prioritising American arms sales.

-In early 2020, Trump went further and ordered the strikes on General Soleimani and Mohsen Fakhrizadeh, two Iranian special forces luminaries, with CIA drones, sparking a new round of debates about government assassination.
+In early 2020, Trump went further and ordered strikes that killed General Soleimani and Abu Mahdi al-Muhandis, two Iranian special forces luminaries, with CIA drones, sparking a new round of debates about government assassination.
 Months later, the Israelis joined in with robot machine guns.
-The death of Fakhrizadeh, a nuclear scientist, was not especially surprising since half a dozen of Teheran’s top technicians have been killed and injured since 2007.
+The death of Mohsen Fakhrizadeh, a nuclear scientist, was not especially surprising since half a dozen of Teheran’s top technicians have been killed and injured since 2007.
 The notable thing about this attack, though, was the use of an artificial intelligence-assisted, remote-controlled machine gun aimed from a fake broken-down pick-up truck.
 All these episodes straddle the boundary between espionage, special forces and dark science.
 While public affairs departments have rushed to romanticise ‘Wild Bill’ Donovan and the warrior tradition, their critics have pointed to the use of technology for disinformation, interrogation or remote death.
 The warrior is ultimately about courage on the battlefield, but the Tuesday morning ‘kill list’ rather smacks of cowardly bureaucrats pushing buttons.

 In the twenty-first century, war and espionage are changing fast because familiar boundaries are being ripped up.
 These include the barriers between spies and special forces, openness and secrecy, even public and private.
 Compared to the days before 9/11, the legal, political and technological infrastructures that now sustain our global ‘remote wars’ are almost unrecognisable.
 It is a matter of style as well as substance.
 More than ten countries have conducted deadly drone strikes, and twice that number of countries now have the capability.
 Robots and poisons are all the rage.
 Maybe James Bond was emblematic of yesterday’s spies, but Ernst Blofeld is the face of the future.